stanford-policylab/opp/data_readme.md

 - vehicle_* columns are based on a coalesced combination of veh and vehcile (sic) columns in the raw data; this is passed through as raw_vehicle_description
+- The officer ID associated with the raw column officer\_no\_1 is not unique, so it is hashed with the officer's last name to create officer\_id\_hash

 ## Madison, WI
 ### 2007-09-28 to 2017-09-28